sokifreebold/regeneron-comy-congress-2024/www/README.txt

-# ASH Microsite - Static Website Hosting - Deployment Package
+# AAD Microsite - Static Website Hosting - Deployment Package

 ## Overview
 This package contains all the necessary files for hosting your static website.
 It includes HTML, CSS, JavaScript files, and any additional assets required for the website to function correctly.